So you acquired a few players for your mobile game, but can’t seem to keep them?

 Ask For Permission

-While Android users are opted in automatically, iOS users need to give their permission to receive push notifications.
+While Android users opt-in automatically, iOS users need to give their permission to receive push notifications.

 Apple recommends that developers provide some context when asking permission.